-Investments in units are classified as financial assets at fair value through profit or loss and are stated at fair value in accordance with AASB 139 Financial Instruments: Recognition and Measurement.
-Gains and losses that result from adjusting the fair values of investment units in managed funds are included as revenue in the Statement of Comprehensive Income.
+Investments in units of managed funds are classified as financial assets at fair value through profit or loss and are stated at fair value in accordance with AASB 139 Financial Instruments: Recognition and Measurement.
+Gains and losses that result from adjusting the fair values of investment units in managed funds are included as revenue in the statement of comprehensive income.